Head Coach Ryan Zegarski

 Zegarski was an assistant head coach with the Hamilton (N.J.)
 High West boys’ basketball program for three seasons, beginning in 2003.
 In his final season – 2005-06 – Hamilton won its first-ever New Jersey Interscholastic Athletic Association state title, claiming Group III laurels.

-Zegarski is a native of Hamilton and current resident of Burlington.
+Zegarski is a native of Hamilton and current resident of Burlington with his wife Tiffany.

 Year By Year Coaching Record